FaceTime Logo

 FaceTime Emblem

 The modern logo is very similar to the debut version (2010-2011).
 The only difference lies in the lens: in the early version, it has sharp corners; in the later version, it has rounded corners.
 In addition, the camera is now simplified as much as possible.
-FaceTime app icons have evolved along with the iconography of the iOS system.
-Trying to keep the general appearance of all elements, the developers remain true to their original intentions and do not change the shape or content of the logo.
+FaceTime app icons have evolved alongside the iOS system’s iconography.
+While maintaining the general appearance of all elements, the developers remain true to their original intentions and do not change the shape or content of the logo.
 Apple’s Industrial Design team is responsible for the updates.
-They stick to the same style and, from time to time, modernize the image of the white camcorder.
-It symbolizes the main purpose of the service – communication via video communication.
+They stick to the same style and, from time to time, modernize the white camcorder’s image.
+It symbolizes the service’s primary purpose: video communication.

-The program is indicated only by an icon – the emblem has no text part.
-The application’s proprietary palette consists of three shades of green: Dark Pastel Green (code # 0EBE2C), Lime Green (# 34DA4F), and Screamin ‘Green (# 5CF777).
+The program is indicated only by an icon; the emblem has no text.
+The application’s proprietary palette consists of three shades of green: Dark Pastel Green (code #0EBE2C), Lime Green (#34DA4F), and Screamin ‘Green (# 5CF777).

 FaceTime Symbol